 With a YES vote, Denver can end decades of underinvestment in Northeast Denver through an enforceable contract between the community and the landowner.
 Park Hill can finally have a grocery store in what is now a food desert, as well as millions of dollars in developer-funded public improvements, the 303 ArtWay Heritage Trail, jobs and workforce training, priority consideration of women- and minority-owned businesses for procurement of goods and services at the development, and financial assistance to offset rising property taxes.

-The above arguments in favor of voting for 2O are written by the developers and contain false information and promises.
+The above arguments in favor of voting for 2O are written by the developers and contain false information and empty promises.

 Do not fall for the bait to lift the easement to allow them to cut down trees and pave over much of this precious open space.
 There is already a ton of development of housing being built throughout Denver, and this open space must be protected for all of those who are living in small apartments in the skyrises that are already built and being developed.
 The city of Denver needs more park space and trees for everyone to enjoy – so preserving the open space easement is critical for our city's future.
 Denver has less park space than most other large cities in our country, and it's time (again) that we put our foot down and protect this open space easement.
 Denver does have funds to purchase this land back for use as park space, so it really could become Denver's 3rd largest park if we leave the easement in place so that Westside cannot develop it.